 Water and lemon-lime flavored gatorade will be located at each hydration station.
 Hydration stations will be located approximately every 1.5 miles along the course.
-GU energy gels will be located at miles 13 and 19 on the marathon course.
+Power Gels will be located at miles 13 and 19 on the marathon course.

 Marathon Quick Facts